jackyzha0/jackyzha0.github.io/content/thoughts/Pareto optimality.md

 - PHIL321A
 ---

 If there is no profile where one player’s payoff is better but no player’s payoff is worse.
-Pareto optimality is a criterion of ‘group rationality’, not a criterion for individual rationality (see: [[thoughts/Nash equilibrium]])
+Pareto optimality is a criterion of ‘group [[thoughts/rationality]]’, not a criterion for individual rationality (see: [[thoughts/Nash equilibrium]])

 Usually only applicable for [[thoughts/positive sum]] games